Data Engineer Ghost Jobs 2026: Why No One Responds

 # Rule: one warm referral > 50 cold applications (the math is clear)

-Build relationships by initiating informational interviews.
+Relationships build through informational interviews.
 People like talking about themselves and their work.
-Follow up.
-Maintain the relationship over time; not one-off coffee chats.
-Ask specific questions that demonstrate you've done your homework: "I saw your team migrated to Iceberg last quarter.
-What drove that decision?"
-That's a conversation.
-"Can you refer me?" is a transaction.
+The follow-up matters more than the initial meeting; one-off coffee chats do not compound.
+Specific questions demonstrate prep: “I saw your team migrated to Iceberg last quarter.
+What drove that decision?”
+That is a conversation.
+“Can you refer me?” is a transaction.

-When you do get a referral conversation, ask the question that cuts through everything: "When did this role open internally?"
+In a referral conversation, the question that cuts through everything: “When did this role open internally?”
 Evasive answers are red flags.
 A real headcount has a story: someone left, the team is expanding because of a specific project, a new product launch needs pipeline support.
-If nobody can tell you why this role exists, it probably doesn't.
+When nobody can tell the candidate why the role exists, it probably doesn’t.

 Not all job boards are equally haunted.